Olfactory Nerve Disorders

 2. Hyposmia: Hyposmia is a reduced sense of smell, which can also result from infections, allergies, or other medical conditions.

 3. Phantosmia: Phantosmia is when you smell things that aren’t there, often unpleasant odors.
-It can be linked to migraines, sinus issues, or brain injuries.
+It can be linked to migraines, issues, or brain injuries.

 4. Parosmia: Parosmia distorts your sense of smell, making familiar scents seem unpleasant or different.
 It can result from head injuries or sinus infections.